nohturfft/r_workshop_2022_05_27_dataframes/README.md

 ### Install packages

 We will be using a number of different R packages.
-Please install these by running the following code from the command prompt (note: _**tidyverse includes 26 packages in total; so the installation may take a few minutes**_):
+Please install these by running the following code from the command prompt:

 ```
 if (!require(magrittr)) install.packages("magrittr")